ethersphere/ethswarm-blog-hugo/content/foundation/posts/devops-for-beginners-pt-one.md

   3. **Pathnames:** There are two types of pathnames:
     - **Absolute Pathnames:** Start from the root directory (e.g., `/usr/local/bin`)
     - **Relative Pathnames:** Relative to the current directory (e.g., `./Documents`)
   4. **Shell Scripting (Advanced):** Advanced shell users may learn how to write shell scripts which can be used to automate common tasks.
 While shell scripting is not covered in this guide, you can read more about it [here](https://www.freecodecamp.org/news/bash-scripting-tutorial-linux-shell-script-and-command-line-for-beginners/).
 One important caution: shell scripting can be very powerful, so ***you should never run a shell script you don't understand from a source you don't trust 100%***.
-If you do need to run a shell script, make sure to get it from an official source (such as the [shell script for installing Bee](https://github.com/ethersphere/bee/blob/master/install.sh) from Swarm's official GitHub organization.)
+If you do need to run a shell script, make sure to get it from an official source (such as the [shell script for installing Bee](https://github.com/ethersphere/bee/blob/master/install.sh) from Swarm's official GitHub organisation.)

 #### Bash commands cheat sheet: